A spinach side dish with rice or chapati may not be appetizing to many, including myself. But, a green smoothie made with spinach? Bring it on!

 Ease of Use

 Smoothie blenders have mainly two types of operations.
 The first is just like how a mixer grinder works, with a knob or button to switch on/off, blend and pulse.
 The other variety has an activator tab.
 If you push the jar into the motor base and twist it, the motor starts running.
 They don’t have buttons or knobs for operation.
 We felt that the ones with buttons/knobs are much easier to operate.
 The other one could be a bit intimidating and many people switch on and off from the switchboard while operating it, which is a hassle.
+In both types, the blender does not start running until the jar is securely locked in place.

 Related reading: Best Hand Blenders In India